 We publish a Notice of Key Executive Decisions each month.
 This contains a list of significant or key decisions expected to be taken by the cabinet in the future.
 These decisions often relate to matters which are likely to incur significant expenditure, result in significant savings or affect those living and working in two or more wards.
 It also details forthcoming decisions that are expected to be taken in private.

 Overview and scrutiny

 Overview and Scrutiny Panels aim to improve the council’s performance by monitoring, questioning and making recommendations on the way services are provided and decisions are taken.

-The panels have a key role in the executive decision making by holding the cabinet to account.
+The panels have an important role in the executive decision-making by holding the cabinet to account.
 This involves ensuring that decisions taken by the cabinet are appropriate and within the council’s policy and financial framework.

 If any three members of a relevant panel feel that a decision is inappropriate or contrary to policy or the budget, they can “call the decision in”.
 This must be done within five days of the decision being made to prevent it from being implemented.
 They will then discuss the matter formally with the relevant cabinet member and officer and, if necessary, make recommendations to the decision-maker to reconsider or amend their decision.